FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Experiments

 \subsection{Ablation Study}

-\textbf{Effect of hyperparameters $b$ and $s$.} We present the results of ablation experiments conducted on hyperparameters $b$ and $s$, as in Figure~\ref{ablation0}.
+\textbf{Effect of hyperparameters $b$ and $s$.} We present the results of ablation experiments conducted on hyperparameters $b$ and $s$, as in Fig.~\ref{ablation0}.
 In FreeStyle, the intensities of content and style information are adjusted by the two hyperparameters $b$ and $s$, respectively.
-We observed that when the value of $b$ is smaller, the content in the image is more severely disturbed by the style.
-On the other hand, a larger value of $s$ leads to smoother image textures, while a very small $s$ value creates textures resembling noise.
-Overall, FreeStyle has relatively low sensitivity to hyperparameters, demonstrating strong robustness.
-Specifically, we find that its performance is optimal when the hyperparameter $b$ is set to 2.5 and $s$ is set to 1.
+From the experimental results, when $s$ is fixed and $b$ increases, the content information of the image becomes clearer and more complete.
+Conversely, when $b$ is fixed and $s$ increases, the style expression of the image becomes gradually more accurate and enhanced.
+However, there is also a relatively inhibitory relationship between them.
+When $s$ is fixed and $b$ decreases, the image shows more Ghibli-style clouds and plants.
+When $b$ is fixed and $s$ decreases, the results exhibit more restored content outlines.
+To clarify this feature more clearly, we will provide further explanation in the subsequent ablation experiment on $s$.

+\textbf{Effect of hyperparameters $s$.} We conduct ablation experiments on the transfer of ``origami art'' style using different settings of $s$, in Fig.~\ref{abls}.
+It is evident that adjusting the hyperparameter $s$ significantly affects the intensity of the style in the images.
+As $s$ increases, the style intensity enhances while the content information is relatively diminished.
+Conversely, reducing $s$ weakens the style intensity and can even lead to inaccuracies in style expression, as seen in the second row of Fig.~\ref{abls} where $s=0.2$.

-\textbf{Effect of hyperparameter $\sigma$.} Figure~\ref{ablation1} illustrates the impact of the hyperparameter $\sigma$ on the style transfer effect.
+\textbf{Effect of hyperparameter $\sigma$.} Fig.~\ref{ablation1} illustrates the impact of the hyperparameter $\sigma$ on the style transfer effect.
 The observations indicate that better style transfer are achieved when $\sigma$ exceeds 850, whereas the effect gradually deteriorates as $\sigma$ becomes too small.
-We believe that a too small $\sigma$ value results in $f_s$ containing excessive content information, which significantly disrupts the style information.
+We believe a too small $\sigma$ value makes $f_s$ contain excessive content information, significantly disrupting the style information.
+However, in our experiments, we find that setting the parameter $\sigma$ to 958 and not requiring manual tuning resulted in good performance across all images.